WernerWessely/conky-config-laptop/README.md

 # conky-config-laptop
-Conky config for the ol laptop there
+Conky config for the ol laptop there.
+Clone into ~/.config/conky.